-Of all the lockdown pursuits we've found ourselves sucked into in the past 16 months (don't come near us with banana bread ever again), cycling is the one we're happy to let stick.
+Of all the lockdown pursuits we've found ourselves sucked into in the past 16 months (don't come near us with sourdough starter or banana bread ever again), cycling is the one we're happy to let stick.
 If, like us, you've long sworn off two wheels thanks to horror stories and angry drivers, you may have found yourself converted under coronavirus.
 There has been a boom in weekend cycling over the last two years, with its popularity spiking to 60% in some areas.
 We may be able to move with a bit more freedom now, but the pandemic has shaken the dust off the idea that cycling isn't worth your time.

 Enter the bike.
 If you were lucky, you bought one before The Great 2020 Shortage (when it became nigh on impossible to find a reasonably priced bike anywhere, online or off) or maybe you already owned one and now had the time to explore your surroundings and fix all the niggling issues you'd experienced on your two-wheeled commute.
 Either way, more of us are cycling than ever before.

 However, while we're chuffed with the freedom our newfound mode of transport gives us – the trick is to get out there and practise! – we have no intention of donning Lycra à la Bradley Wiggins (although we do have a soft spot for Rapha's '70s cycling jerseys).